 Skip to main content

 4. Get to the test centre in good time, so you won’t feel rushed or flustered.
 Feel free to bring a bottle of water with you to keep in the car.
-When the examiner has done the paper work he/she will ask if you want your instructor or accompanying driver to go with you on the test.
+When the examiner has done the paperwork, he/she will ask if you want your instructor or accompanying driver to go with you on the test.

 6. The test lasts 40-45 minutes.
 Make sure you concentrate on everything that’s going on around you and drive with confidence.
 Try not to mark yourself.
 If you think you’ve made a mistake, stay calm and carry on driving.
 If the examiner asks you to do something you don’t understand, don’t be afraid to ask.

-10. To pass your test you can make up to 15 minor driving errors but no serious or dangerous faults (no majors).
+10. To pass your test, you can make up to 15 minor driving errors but no serious or dangerous faults (no majors).

 Provided by Ann McKiver, Approved Driving Instructor.